jetstream-cloud/js2docs/docs/general/instancemgt.md

 ## Resize

-**Note: this feature is not implemented in Exosphere yet -- coming very soon.
+**Note: this feature is not implemented in Exosphere yet -- coming soon.
 Until then, you can resize using Horizon.**

 Resizing allows you to choose a different flavor (a.k.a. size) for your instance.
 When you resize, your instance will shut down and then restart with the new flavor (so please save any work in progress first).